 Pomegranate Margarita

-Margaritas are the bomb.
+Margaritas are my favorite cocktail.
 There is something about the combination of tequila with sweet and sour that is just so darn good!

 Add to that winning combination any kind of natural flavor like pomegranate juice, for example, and your taste buds will be feeling festive!